sustainers/academic-map/universities/university_of_victoria.md

 ## Overview

 The University of Victoria (UVic) is a research-intensive institution known for its advancements in materials science, technology, and open-source innovation. **CAMTEC (Centre for Advanced Materials and Related Technology)** leads UVic’s open science efforts, promoting interdisciplinary collaboration in material sciences.
+While UVic actively participates in open-source research and collaboration, it does not currently have a formal Open Source Program Office (OSPO).

 ## Open Source Science Collaboration